Michael Leonard Hecht: Recognition

 Hecht has been broadly recognized for his economic development work, including: #2 Economic Development Deal in America 2017 (Silver Award); Congressional testimony on the National Flood Insurance Program (NFIP); Norman C. Francis Leadership Institute Fellow; "1 of 10 People Who Made a Difference" in the South; "1 of the 25 Most Powerful People" in the 10/12 Corridor; CEO of the Year for 2018 in Biz New Orleans magazine.
 In September of 2022, GNO, Inc. was named "Economic Development Organization of the Year" by the International Economic Development Council.

 Music

 Hecht performs regularly as a disc jockey under the name "DJ El Camino."
 He has played in a range of venues, from House of Blues to a Mardi Gras float with rapper Lupe Fiasco.
-Hecht maintains the website djelcamino.com and the Instragram account "@therealcamino" to catalogue his events.
+Hecht maintains the website djelcamino.com and the Instagram account "@therealcamino" to catalogue his events.